As the patient risk status can be assessed quickly and easily, it is also assessed more frequently.

 Previously, according to Holm, risk assessments were carried out for new patients coming to the ward and only updated as necessary, if the patient’s status changed.
 Now a new risk score is logged for each patient every day.
 The patients benefit from this, as their pressure ulcers can be prevented.
 Patients have also appreciated the responsiveness.

 Satasairaala receives an award for improving the prevention of pressure ulcers

 An award was granted this year for the work done by Satasairaala in the prevention of pressure ulcers.
 After five years of development, Satasairaala has reduced the occurrence of pressure ulcers during patient care by 3.5%.[4.]
 The average cost of one pressure ulcer is €5,000–6,650.

-The risk assessment functionality of the Medanets point-of-care mobile application was adopted by Satasairaala in the spring of 2017, and it is now used by all eleven of the hospital’s wards.
-At Satasairaala, the Medanets application is used to carry out over 300 Braden risk assessments and over 700 NRS 2002 analyses every month.
+The risk assessment functionality of the Medanets point-of-care mobile app was adopted by Satasairaala in the spring of 2017, and it is now used by all eleven of the hospital’s wards.
+At Satasairaala, the Medanets app is used to carry out over 300 Braden risk assessments and over 700 NRS 2002 analyses every month.

 I have worked at my current ward in the Heart Unit for two years now, and from what I have seen, no patients have suffered from pressure ulcers at our ward.
 We are very active Braden users and we respond to situations immediately, which is why we have an excellent track record when it comes to pressure ulcers.

 -Kristiina Holm, Nurse, Satasairaala

 *Possible to implement for any risk scoring supported by the EHR, e.g. Braden, FRAT, NRS2002, CAM, MNA, BDI21, AUDIT C, Mini-intervention, AUDIT65 and GDS30.